 Fellows and Projects

-The 2021-2022 Rich/Collins Community Leadership and Impact Fellows were the fifth cohort of fellows.
-Over the course of the spring semester, these 10 fellows successfully implemented seven different projects in the community.
+The 2022-2023 Rich/Collins Community Leadership and Impact Fellows were the sixth cohort of fellows.
+Over the course of the spring semester, these 7 fellows successfully implemented seven different projects in the community.

 Jolecia Saunderson ’24